sikopet/blog/posts/processes.md

 A process is the (Unix) OS abstraction for a running program.
 The process object allows for management of program's use of memory, processor's time and I/O resources.
-A process contains the program, libraries and a kernel data structure with information like the process's address space map, status (ex. sleeping, stopped, runnable), owner, PID.
+A process contains the *program*, *libraries* and a *kernel data structure* with information like the process's address space map, status (ex. sleeping, stopped, runnable), owner, PID.

-Modern OSs can run multiple processes at the same time - multitasking.
+Modern OSs can run multiple processes at the same time - *multitasking*.
 On a multi-CPU/multi-core system the processes are really running simultaneously.
 On a single-CPU computer the OS switches between different processes quickly so it seems like they are running at the same time.